-Stocking the kitchen with pantry staples will vary from family to family or person to person.
-For instance if you cook everything from scratch you will need plenty of basic ingredients like flour, sugar, salt and spices.
-If you do most of your cooking with prepackaged foods then that is what you will have on your shelves.
+If you want to learn how to stock pantry staples, this will vary from family to family or person to person.
+For instance, if you cook everything from scratch, you will need plenty of basic ingredients like flour, sugar, salt and spices.
+If you do most of your cooking with prepackaged foods, then that is what you will have on your shelves.
 For me, I find it so much cheaper and just as easy to do all my cooking from scratch.

 Milk is used a lot in recipes and if you have children you probably always have it in your refrigerator.
 Since I don’t have small children drinking it, I like to keep powdered milk on my pantry shelf for cooking.
-It comes in very handy for the times when I am out of fresh milk and it really works well in my recipes plus it has a long shelf life.
-I also keep canned milk both sweet and unsweetened for those recipes.
+It comes in very handy for the times when I am out of fresh milk.
+It really works well in my recipes plus it has a long shelf life.
+I also keep canned milk, both sweet and unsweetened, for those recipes.

-My pantry staples always include lots of canned fruits and vegetables, pickles and relish.
+Since I learned how to stock pantry staples, I always include lots of canned fruits and vegetables, pickles and relish.
 Summertime, when the crops are ripe is the best time to buy produce and do some home canning.
-This is so much cheaper.
+Which is so much cheaper.
 I also keep lots of canned tomato sauce, ketchup and mustard.
-Soups are quick and easy to make homemade, but I do keep some in the pantry for emergencies or for when someone has a cold.
+Soups are quick and easy to make homemade, but I do keep some in the pantry for emergencies.

 Learn how to make pancakes for breakfast, lunch or anytime of the day.
 They make a cheap meal and kids love them.